jackfranklin/jQuery-Form-Validator/README.md

 Clears all pending validations so none remain.

 #### `runValidations(clearAfter)` returns `Object`

+__New in 0.6:__ returns a more complex object with each field's messages individually, along with the field's jQuery object.

-Runs all pending validations, returning a response object that's identical to `validateField`.
-Unlike `validateField`, this runs all pending validations on the _entire form_, across _all fields_.
+Runs all pending validations, returning a response object.

 If you pass in an argument of `true`, it clears the pending validations object completely.